Dave Bautista: Acting career

 Bautista has acted in several television shows as both himself and his wrestling character.
 He guest starred in the eighth episode of season 6 of Smallville as Aldar, an extraterrestrial who escaped from the Phantom Zone and who sucks the bones out of people for nourishment.
 In June 2009, he made a cameo appearance as himself on the Australian soap opera Neighbours.
 In 2010, he appeared in an episode of Chuck, and also made a cameo appearance in Relative Strangers.
 He starred in the 2010 action film Wrong Side of Town.
 Bautista appeared as the villainous Brass Body in the Universal Studios film The Man with the Iron Fists.

 Bautista played Drax the Destroyer in the 2014 Marvel Studios film Guardians of the Galaxy, which was a critical and commercial success.
-He played Mr. Hinx in the James Bond film Spectre (2015), and starred as the villain Tong Po in the reboot of the martial arts film Kickboxer.
+He played Mr. Hinx in the James Bond film Spectre (2015), and starred as the villain Tong Po in the martial arts film Kickboxer: Vengeance (2016).
 He was widely praised for his supporting role in Blade Runner 2049 (2017).
 He reprised his role as Drax in Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).

 In 2018, Bautista joined his castmates in support of Guardians of the Galaxy director James Gunn after Gunn's firing over old tweets joking about pedophilia and rape.
 He called Gunn's firing "nauseating" and declared that he would ask to be recast if Disney, the parent company of Marvel Studios, did not use Gunn's script for Guardians of the Galaxy Vol. 3.
 Gunn was reinstated as the film's director in March 2019.
 In May 2021, he confirmed that the upcoming Guardians of the Galaxy Vol. 3 would be his final appearance as Drax.

 Bautista starred in Army of the Dead (2021) and had a villainous role in Dune (2021), which was released to critical and commercial success.
 He also appeared as Duke in Glass Onion: A Knives Out Mystery (2022) and starred in M. Night Shyamalan's horror film Knock at the Cabin (2023).
 He appeared in the fantasy-adventure film In the Lost Lands (2025).
+Bautista provides the voice of Tagah in Avatar Aang: The Last Airbender.
+In August 2026, Bautista was cast to play Kratos in the television adaptation of the video game God of War, replacing original actor Ryan Hurst, who was injured during filming.